Karin Stephen: Career

 In 1913 she and three other women started an unsuccessful legal action, known as Bebb vs. the Law Society, claiming that the Law Society should be compelled to admit them to its preliminary examinations.
 The three other women were Gwyneth Bebb, who the action was named after, Maud Crofts, and Lucy Nettlefold.

 She married Adrian Stephen (brother of Virginia Woolf and Vanessa Bell) in 1914.
-They had two children, Ann (1916–97) and Judith (1918–72).
+They had two children, Ann Davies Stephen (1916–1997) and Judith Stephen (1918–1972) who were married respectively to biochemist Richard Laurence Millington Synge and to documentary artist and photographer Nigel Henderson.
 The couple, as conscientious objectors, spent the war working on a dairy farm.
 They became interested in the work of Sigmund Freud and after the war, the couple trained as doctors in order to practice psychoanalysis.
 They went into analysis with James Glover and when he died, in 1926, Karin continued with Sylvia Payne.
 They both qualified in 1927 and she worked in a psychiatric hospital.
 Accepted as an associate member of the British Psychoanalytical Society in 1927, she became a full member in 1931.

 Stephen entered private practice as a psychoanalyst.
 She gave the first lecture course on psychoanalysis ever given at Cambridge University: the course of six lectures was repeated over several years, and formed the basis of her medical textbook Psychoanalysis and medicine.
-She suffered from deafness and manic depression.
-After her husband died in 1948, her health deteriorated and she committed suicide in 1953.
+She developed deafness and had manic depression.
+After her husband died in 1948, her health deteriorated and she died by suicide in 1953.

 Leonard Woolf considered Stephen 'Old Bloomsbury'.

 Her papers are held in the archives of the British Psychoanalytical Society.